 When you start needle felting one of the things you want to know is what can you needle felt onto?
 This is important because the success of your project can depend upon it.

 There are lots of different types of material you can needle felt into.
 Different people have different views.
 And some fabrics are much better than others for felting on.
-Some fabrics suggested for needle felting into is jean material, pre-prepared wet felting backgrounds, canvas, and other types of clothing material.
+Some fabrics suggested for needle felting into them are jean material, pre-prepared wet felting backgrounds, canvas, and other types of clothing material.
 Below I go through the whole list with the force and against using that particular type of fabric.

 Below is a list of fabrics that different needle felters like to use to needle felt onto.
 Some fabrics below are better for felting than others.
 However, sometimes it is simply a matter of choice or the type of project that you want to make that will determine what fabric is best.

 Everyone has their own preferences.
 Each fabric has its pluses and minuses.
 I recommend that you try out different materials to find out which you prefer and when.
-You can often buy fabrics for needle felting backgrounds cheap online or at your local charity shop.
+You can often buy fabrics for needle felting backgrounds cheaply online or at your local charity shop.

 I can’t pretend to be an expert on every type of fabric mentioned here, there is a lot!